PaulStapel/PaulStapel.github.io/content/about-me/about-me.md

 * Any of the skills mentioned below

 ## Skills
 The skills one invests their time in can tell you a lot about someone.
 These are things I am familiar with.
 I list a lot of things, but this is not meant to be a flex or part of some CV or whatever.
 I just like to share the things I have some knowledge of and keep track for personal reasons.
+In each category, skills are sorted by how comfortable I am with them.

 ### Languages
 I can speak Dutch and English proficiently, and can comprehend and (poorly) speak German.